Legal Information Technology: Data Analysis & Coding for Access to Justice

 (4) Artificial Intelligence (Module 4: Using generative AI to advance access to justice)

-(5) Student Presentations of Draft Final Projects
+(5) Student Presentations of Draft Projects

 Evidence